William Guatney: Injury and later life

 In an attempt to improve his situation, Guatney eventually left his brother's house and started to live as a vagrant, frequently changing residences and never staying in one place for long.
-As he lacked a formal education, he resorted to doing low-skilled labour and changed numerous occupations.
+As he lacked a formal education, he resorted to doing low-skilled labor and changed numerous occupations.
 From 1937 onward, owing to his alcohol addiction, he was jailed on numerous occasions for theft, public drunkenness, passing bad checks and indecent exposure.

 In 1942, Guatney was drafted into the Army, and for the next two years, he fought in several locations across Europe in a tank division.
 Sometime in 1944, he received a severe shrapnel wound to the head, leading to an honorable discharge so he could spend time recuperating at a veterans hospital in Boise, Idaho.
 While being treated, Guatney began to suffer from memory lapses and showed visible signs of confusion, and in 1947, he was admitted to a psychiatric hospital for further treatment.
 After undergoing several psychiatric tests, he was diagnosed with paranoid schizophrenia as well as organic brain damage brought on by alcohol abuse.
 Due to these ailments, between 1947 and 1979, Guatney had to be hospitalized a total of 66 times in various psychiatric clinics across the nation.

 Beginning in the late 1950s, Guatney severely limited his relationships with acquaintances and social contact with his relatives, most of whom knew nothing of his fate for 20 years.
 During this period he maintained relationships only with his brother and his wife, occasionally visiting them at their house in Neosho Falls, Kansas.
 Despite his mental illnesses, he was not known to exhibit any violent traits until 1979, and was described in a positive manner by most who interacted with him.